Cardioversion: Preparation

 Cardioversion for restoration of sinus rhythm from an atrial rhythm is largely a scheduled procedure.
 In addition to cardiology, anesthesiology is also usually involved to ensure comfort of the patient for the duration of the shock therapy.
 The presence of registered nurses, physician associates, or other medical personnel may also be helpful during the procedure.

 Before starting the procedure, the patient's chest and back will be prepped for electrode placement.
 The skin should be free of any oily substances (e.g., lotions) and hair which may otherwise interfere with adhesion of the pads.
 Once this is complete, the medical team will adhere the pads to the patient using a rolling motion to ensure the absence of air pockets. (see details on pad placement below).
-The anesthesiology team will then administer a general anesthetic (e.g., Propofol) in order to ensure patient comfort and amnesia during the procedure.
-Opioid analgesics (e.g., Fentanyl) may be combined with Propofol, although anesthesiology must weight the benefits against adverse effects including apnea.
+The anesthesiology team will then administer a general anesthetic (e.g., propofol) in order to ensure patient comfort and amnesia during the procedure.
+Opioid analgesics (e.g., fentanyl) may be combined with propofol, although anesthesiology must weigh the benefits against adverse effects including apnea.
 Bite blocks and extremity restraints are then utilized to prevent self-injury during cardioversion.
 Once these medications are administered, the glabellar reflex or eyelash reflex may be used to determine the patient's level of consciousness.

 The pads are connected to a machine that can interpret the patient's cardiac rate and rhythm and deliver a shock at the appropriate time.
 The machine should synchronize ('sync') with the R wave of the rhythm strip.
 Although uncommon, sometimes the machine will unintentionally sync to high amplitude T waves, so it is important to ensure that the machine is synced appropriately to R waves.
 Interpretation of the patient's rhythm is imperative when using cardioversion to restore sinus rhythm from less emergent arrhythmias where a pulse is present (e.g., atrial flutter, atrial fibrillation).
 However, if a patient is confirmed to be in pulseless ventricular tachycardia "v-tach" or ventricular fibrillation "v-fib", then a shock is delivered immediately upon connection of the pads.
 In this application, electrical cardioversion is more properly termed defibrillation.

+Often a transesophageal echocardiogram (TEE) is used to assess for thrombus in the left atrial appendage (LAA).
+This imaging procedure involves inserting an ultrasound probe into the esophagus to obtain detailed images of heart structures, particularly the LAA, where clots commonly form during arrythmia.
+Detecting the absence of thrombus via TEE allows for safer immediate cardioversion without the need for prolonged anticoagulation beforehand.

 Cardioversion

 Once the machine is synced with the patient's cardiac rhythm, the machine must be charged.
-To determine the amount of charge (measured in joules "J") the patient requires, many factors are considered.
-As a general rule of thumb, recent-onset atrial arrhythmias require less energy compared to persistent atrial arrhythmias.
+To determine the amount of energy (measured in joules "J") the patient requires, many factors are considered.
+As a rule of thumb, recent-onset atrial arrhythmias require less energy compared to persistent atrial arrhythmias.
 If the cardiologist suspects that the patient may be less respondent to cardioversion, a higher energy may be utilized.
 Once the machine is synced and charged, a shock can be delivered to the patient.